aKaReZa75/AVR_Display_aLCD/README.md

 In 4-bit mode, only 4 data lines are used to transmit data, saving on pin usage compared to the 8-bit mode.
 This document provides a comprehensive guide to using an alphanumeric LCD (16x2) with the ATmega328P microcontroller in 4-bit parallel mode.
 The provided `alcd.h` library simplifies LCD control.

-> [!IMPORTANT]
-This library has been written by me for controlling a 16x2 alphanumeric display in 4-bit parallel mode with the ATMEGA328 microcontroller.

 The display uses the following pins:
 - RS (Register Select) for selecting data/command mode
 - EN (Enable) for latching data into the display